Q) You say $1 will provide safe water for a child or adult in Africa or Haiti for one year. Please explain.

 3. We work with the village chief to ensure the village knows there will be a cost for the routine maintenance work and they need to save funds for this work.

-4. A Caretaker is appointed by the village for each project and is trained by Lifewater.
+4. A Caretaker is appointed by the village for each project and is trained and equipped with basic tools by Lifewater.
 This person is responsible for keeping the area clean, the well locked between drawing times to prevent pump damage from improper use, and collecting user fees for the repair fund.
 The Caretaker is also instructed on the early signs and symptoms of pump wear and is responsible for contacting the local Lifewater Pump Repair Technician for maintenance work.

 5. For every project cluster (3-8 wells and/or communal washrooms), a Pump Repair Technician is appointed by the community and trained by Lifewater.
 This technician is then available to perform routine maintenance when contacted by local Caretakers.

 6. Lifewater has a database to track project information such as repair history, maintenance contract details, and Chief/Caretaker contact information.
 This ensures projects are not forgotten and/or abandoned.